Work-Life Balance as a Business Owner: What Actually Works

 This is non-negotiable.
 Work email cannot live on the device you carry 24/7.

-Remove the account from your phone’s mail app
+Delete the work email app, and remove your work account from your phone’s mail app completely.

 “But what if there’s an emergency?”

-Ask yourself: In the past year, how many true emergencies happened that couldn’t wait until morning?
-Probably zero.
+Ask yourself: in the past year, how many true emergencies actually happened that couldn’t wait until morning?
+Very few, if any.

-And if real emergencies exist in your business, you need a different notification system—not 24/7 email access.
+And if real emergencies exist in your business, you need a different notification system—not 24/7 email access through your inbox.
+Remove email from your phone tonight, and from now on, you’ll check it on your computer during work hours only.

 Seven Day Work Life Structural Separation Protocol For Remote Founders